Startup Logo Design

 If you’re running a start-up, it goes without saying that you probably have a lot to think about.
 How do you get investment?
 What if no one likes your idea?
 How many people should you hire?
-Logos can end up being just another worry on the ever-growing pile.
+Startup logos can end up being just another worry on the ever-growing pile.
 That’s why we’ve compiled this collection of 25 startup logo design tips to lend you a hand.

 When should I get a logo?